Boyan-MILANOV/ropium/README.md

 </p>

 # About
-**ROPium** is a library/tool that makes ROP-exploits easy.
+**ROPium** (ex-ROPGenerator) is a library/tool that makes ROP-exploits easy.
 It automatically extracts and analyses gadgets from binaries and lets you find ROP-chains with semantic queries.
 ROPium supports *X86* and *X64* architectures, soon to be extended with *ARM*.